Pat-Lafon/Cobb_Artifact/README.md

 solver behavior leading to deviations).

 Once all the data has been collected (or just using the results files currently included in the artifact), generate Table 1 as a LaTeX table printed to stdout

 ```sh
 make results
 ```

 #### To use the synthesized generators:

 The synthesized generators from `Cobb` can used in `Cobb_PBT` after a couple syntactic transformations.
 The script

 ```sh
 python3 scripts/frequify.py
 ```

-will translate each program in `Cobb/underapproximation_type/data/validation/*/prog.ml.syn` into runnable Ocaml in `Cobb_PBT/bin/*/prog_syn.ml`.
+will translate each program in `Cobb/underapproximation_type/data/validation/*/prog.ml.syn` into runnable OCaml in `Cobb_PBT/bin/*/prog_syn.ml`.

 ### RQ2/3